 This surface concentration is favorable to claimants at the end of the operating period.
 The deposited material was assumed to be resuspended and inhaled during the residual period.
-The amount of resuspension was assumed to reduce with time due to fixing of the material on surfaces and to depletion (ORAUT 2012b).
-The depletion factors that were applied to each year are described in Table 4-2 of ORAUT (2012b).
-The depletion factors indicated for the residual concentration at the end of the operational period should be used for the first year; the remaining years should be reduced by factors listed in Table 4-2 of ORAUT (2012b).
+The amount of resuspension was assumed to reduce with time due to fixing of the material on surfaces and to depletion (ORAUT 2012).
+The depletion factors that were applied to each year are described in Table 4-2 of ORAUT (2012).
+The depletion factors indicated for the residual concentration at the end of the operational period should be used for the first year; the remaining years should be reduced by factors listed in Table 4-2 of ORAUT (2012).

-The air concentration for each year was estimated using a resuspension factor of 1×10^{-6} /m (ORAUT 2012b).
-Application of this resuspension factor and the above-described depletion factors to the residual contamination level of 2.26×10^{4} dpm/m2 resulted in the air concentration and annual intakes in Table 7-5.
-The intake evaluation was based on exposure for 2,000 hr/yr and an inhalation rate of 1.2 m^{3} /hr.
+The air concentration for each year was estimated using a resuspension factor of 1×10^{-6} /m (ORAUT 2012).
+This resuspension factor is based on the Parks Township Plutonium facility having been cleaned prior to continued use, resulting in less loose material being available for resuspension.
+Application of this resuspension factor and the above-described depletion factors to the residual contamination level of 2.26×10^4 dpm/m2 resulted in the air concentration and annual intakes in Table 7-5.
+The intake evaluation was based on exposure for 2,000 hr/yr and an inhalation rate of 1.2 m^3 /hr.